 Good Quality 100% Cotton Watercolor Paper

-A 9×12 pad or block is ideal.
+For beginners a 9×12 pad or block is ideal (maybe a little larger if your budget covers it).
 However, the cheapest way is to buy 22″x30″ sheets of paper and then tear it into smaller pieces.
-I routinely buy sheets and tear them into quarters for my preferred size of 11″x15″.
+I routinely buy 22″x30″ sheets and tear them into quarters for my preferred size of 11″x15″.
+I also use both sides of the paper if I’m just experimenting with ideas and not painting something for sale.

 Good quality paper is a must and will make the painting experience so much more enjoyable.